0-hack/Wireguard-Bypass_CGNAT/README.md

 <h1>Background</h1>
 For certain region or country, local ISP are managing your home network using CGNAT(Carrier-grade NAT), which prevents you from doing port-forwarding on your router and expose your home server to the internet.
 After some research, I found that it is more expensive to host your server on the cloud(based on your CPU and memory requirements), so I made this guide to provide a lower-cost option for those who wants to expose their homelab on the internet.

-There are great solutions out there, such as Cloudflare Tunnel, which make it possible for you to expose your homelab without port-forwarding.
-Still, there is a limitation in terms of the protocol allowed to expose, as well as the restriction to run media streaming.
+There are great solutions that is free out there, such as Cloudflare Tunnel, which allow you to expose your homelab without port-forwarding.
+However, there is a limitation in terms of the protocol(e.g., UDP) allowed to expose, as well as the restriction to run media streaming.

-My solution here is to provide a basic setup using an open-source solution called Wireguard and, with the help of a cheap, low-cost VPS or a lower resource server with a public IP, to serve as the main gateway to your internal services.
+My solution here is to provide a basic setup using an open-source solution called Wireguard and, with the help of a cheap, low-cost VPS(e.g., AWS lightsail) or a lower resource server which has a public IP, to serve as the main gateway to your internal services.

 <h1>Steps</h1>